leo-starkware/benchmarking_suite/README.md

     }
 }
 ```
 To bench different endpoints, add the pairs "name", "url" to the "targets" array (the "name" field is a custom name of your choice that will appear in the reports).
+If you wish to include the Feeder Gateway in the benchmarks, set "include_fgw": "true".
 The methods implemented by this library (i.e. the available options for METHOD_NAME above) are:

 - starknet_blockNumber
 - starknet_getBlockWithTxHashes